postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 <img alt="Related Collections suggestions" src="https://assets.postman.com/postman-docs/collection-rec-v8.8.0.jpg"/>

 You can select any recommended collection to view its contents and documentation.
-You can also directly fork a recommended collection and utilize it to quick start your development.
+You can also directly fork a recommended collection and utilize it to quick-start your development.

 ## Universal search